-I need something beautiful, Edwin Alderman thought as he looked out his South Building window in spring 1897.
+I need something beautiful, Edwin Alderman thought as he gazed out his South Building window in spring 1897.

 Recent years had been anything but beautiful for the University’s president.
 His wife of 11 years, Emma, died at 38 in May 1896.
 Their three children had all died before the age of 6.